Kaiyrly/eb-1a/2-petition/README.md

 While I couldn't arbitrarily cut information away from the images, a lot could be done by cropping a screenshot and by sizing the browser window.
 For instance, LinkedIn normally shows an irrelevant block with ads on the right.
-Sometimes I would crop it, and other times I would make the window more narrow so that the block would go away.
+Sometimes I would crop it and other times I would make the window more narrow so that the block would go away.

 ##### Taller Screenshots